Ellen ter Gast

-In this lecture, Ellen uses examples from science fiction, true stories from the Daily mail and even punk music to illustrate how organ transplantation has been feeding our imagination for more than a century and makes us question the relationship between body and mind.
-Conversely, Ellen shows how fiction influences our perception of organ transplantation.
-What lessons can medical specialists learn from this?
+In this lecture, Ellen uses examples from science fiction, true stories from the Daily Mail and even punk music to show how organ transplantation has been practiced for more than a century, stimulates our imagination and raises questions about the relationship between body and mind.
+Conversely, Ellen shows how fiction also determines how we view organ transplants.
+What lessons can you draw from this as a medical specialist?

 The challenges of the 21st century demand a new type of leadership: moral leadership.
 A combination of insight, skill and the decisiveness to do the right thing.
 This goes much further than drawing up a code of conduct or a mission statement that speaks of good intentions.
 It’s about actions.
 In this lecture, Ellen uses current examples and insights from ethics to show how ‘doing the right thing’ can be put into practice in your organization.